sujeethrv/prml_Taiji_Pose_classification/README.md

 # Taiji Pose Classification Project

 This repository contains the implementation of a multimodal approach to Taiji human pose recognition, leveraging ResNet-18, MLPs for foot pressure data, and 3D MoCAP body joint coordinates.
-The PSUTMM100 dataset, enriched with multiple modalities such as images, 3D MoCAP body joint coordinates, and foot pressure, was used for this project.
+The PSUTMM100 dataset([link](http://vision.cse.psu.edu/data/data.shtml)), enriched with multiple modalities such as images, 3D MoCAP body joint coordinates, and foot pressure, was used for this project.

 ## Project Overview
 The aim of the project is to classify a pose into one of the 45 key poses and 1 non-key pose frame in the PSUTMM100 dataset.
 The model's performance is evaluated using a Leave-One-Subject-Out (LOSO) approach, with the classification accuracy measured using precision, recall, and F1-score for all classes.